Cooking with Mamma C

 1. Some grocery stores sell the thin steak slices as "braciole."
 If not, you can ask the butcher to slice up the steak into 6 thin pieces for braciole.
 Each piece needs to be about 10 inches long and 3 or 4 inches wide.

-3. The calorie count includes all of the sauce, so this will be less calories per serving if you use less sauce.
+2. The calorie count includes all of the sauce, so there will be fewer calories per serving if you use less sauce.

 Nutrition